sverweij/dependency-cruiser/doc/rules-reference.md

 - `viaOnly`: matches against _all_ of the modules in the cycle

-Both take the `path`, `pathNot` and `dependencyTypes`, `dependencyTypesNot` attributes that have the a meaning similar to the ones in the `from` and `to` parts of a rule, with dependencyTypes expressing the type of relation a module has with its predecessor in the cycle.
+Both take the `path`, `pathNot` and `dependencyTypes`, `dependencyTypesNot` attributes that have a meaning similar to the ones in the `from` and `to` parts of a rule, with dependencyTypes expressing the type of relation a module has with its predecessor in the cycle.